Roger Howarth: Career

 On May 29, 2013, Howarth's new character on General Hospital was revealed; he was cast as Franco, essentially recasting James Franco's original character.
 Howarth is listed as a full-time contract cast member.
 On March 9, 2021, the character was written off after being fatally shot by Peter August (Wes Ramsey).
 That same day, it was announced Howarth had temporarily departed General Hospital, however, would return at a later date.
 He made his last appearance as Franco Baldwin on March 11, 2021.
-He returned May 27, 2021 in the role of Dr. Austin Gatlin-Holt.
+He returned on May 27 in the role of Dr. Austin Gatlin-Holt.
+In November 2023, Howarth announced his departure from General Hospital.
+In August 2025, it was announced Howarth had joined The Young and the Restless'; he made his first appearance as Mitch Bacall on October 31.
+It was soon revealed that this name was an alias and Howarth is playing Matt Clark.

 Personal life

 Howarth met actress Cari Stahler in New York City when he lived above the café where she worked.
 She asked him out on a date, which took place at Coney Island.
 They later married, and now have two children.